-Prerequisite: All foundation courses.
+Prerequisite: All foundation courses and GB705.
 Focuses on the management of multinational enterprises across different countries and cultures.
 A cultural framework is initially established at both the national and organizational units of analysis.
 Subsequently, management issues such as strategic initiatives; international alliances; organization structure and systems; motivation; leadership; global human resources; negotiations; and organizational knowledge and learning capabilities are investigated and compared across organizational and country cultures.

 GB797 Special Topics in Management (1.50-3.00 cr.)
 Prerequisite: Varies with topic.
-Students develop a mastery of a particular general management topic.
-Topics may include power and influence, managing groups and teams, service management, and American business in the global environment.
-May be repeated for credit.
+Students develop a mastery of a particular management topic through the most current literature, cases, discussion, and experiences in the field.
+Group projects, papers, or presentations may be used to share information on the topic.
+May be repeated for credit with different topics.

-GB798 Global Strategy (3.00 cr.)
+GB798 Global Strategy

-Prerequisite: All foundation courses.
+Prerequisite: All foundation courses and GB705.
 Focuses on the international dimensions of strategy and provides a framework for formulating strategies in an increasingly complex and global world.
 All aspects of international business are incorporated to enable managers to develop, implement, and evaluate a global strategy for domestic organizations going international for the first time or for the ongoing multinational corporation.
 Specific industries or regions may be selected for study.
 Global strategy literature is reviewed.
 The course consists of lectures, case studies, and team assignments.